 The City of Melbourne manages its risks to maximise opportunities and minimise losses.
-Risk management planning is done as an organisation-wide exercise, covering the top strategic risks plus operational and project risks.
+Risk management planning is an organisation-wide exercise, covering the top strategic risks plus operational and project risks.
 It is also part of the daily business activities of individual branches and contractors.

-The Council has in place a risk management framework, integrated with its corporate and business planning system.
+The organisation has a risk management framework in place, which is integrated with our corporate and business planning system.